snl-dakota/dakota-examples/official/local_reliability_mean_value/README.md

 # Summary

-Estimate statistics using the mean-value reliability method
+Estimate statistics such as the CDF using the mean-value reliability method

 ### Run Dakota